deeenes/bioinfo-tools/README.md

 -   https://github.com/gztchan/awesome-design - A curated collection of
     graphic design resources from Tony Chan.
+-   https://css-doodle.com/ - A library for drawing static or animated vector graphics with CSS within HTML files.
 -   http://inkscape.org/ - Inkscape is a professional vector graphics
     editor and a free alternative of Adobe Illustrator.
 Its default format is standard SVG, while you can import and export many other